 This is usually due to one of the following:

 - Lack of flexibility

 - Lack of strength

 This excessive forward flexion is not a position which was intended for the squat movement.
 To get out of this position, beginners will use their lower-back to come upright, the back muscles are much weaker and not conditioned for this type of movement from those angles, hence they’ll be complaining to you.
 The incorrect way to come out of that position is by using your back muscles and let the glutes follow rather than lead, while the proper way is to SQUEEZE YOUR GLUTES (Gluteus Maximus) and pull the pelvis upright, letting the spine follow along.
-Your back muscles and abdominals should just be creating a tight compression around the spine to stay firm on the pelvis.
+Your back muscles and abdominals should just be creating a tight compression around the spine to stay firm and rigid on the pelvis.

 Below is a video I created especially for this article, free access to all registered and logged in Cavemantraining members, not a free member yet?
 Sign up through one of the buttons below.

 Squeeze to contract your bum muscles, squeeze to pull your pelvis upright, squeeze to let your buttocks do the work and not your lower-back.
 This is WHY!

 Can be a huge problem for the lower back if you don’t use your glutes to position and move the pelvis, because your lower-back muscles will be needing to do the work instead.

 What does squeezing of the buttocks apply to?